oscar-bender-stone/honors-thesis/source/1_intro.typ

 #import "template/ams-article.typ": todo

-#todo[Provide concrete example of how logic connects fields together.]
-In my journey to become a researcher, I have learned a profound lesson: research is culminated through diverse communities.
-Each community has their own approaches, their own conferences, and their own formatting.
-They even have a distinct preference to chalk, dry erase marker, or neither.
-These distinctions are strengths and foster progress.
-I didn't understand these communities in my early mathematical journey, which I initiated in secondary school.
-I read from a variety of mathematical fields, including geometry, logic, and set theory.
-I was inspired by how logicians bridge seemingly distant fields in unexpected ways.
-My research journey has sought to expand these bridges, encouraging interdisciplinary work.
+Research is culiminated through _diverse_ communities.
+At a glance, each community has their own groups, conferences, and communication styles.
+They een have a distinct preference to chlak, dry erase marker, or neither.
+But they differ in their problems, approaches, and methods.
+These facets are less visible are an integral part of my own journey as a researcher.

+// In my journey to become a researcher, I have learned a profound lesson: research
+// is culminated through diverse communities.
+At a glance, each community has their
+// own conferences.
+They even have a distinct preference to chalk, dry erase
+// marker, or neither.
+I didn't understand these communities in my early
+// mathematical journey, which I initiated in secondary school.
+I read from a
+// variety of mathematical fields, including geometry, logic, and set theory.
+I was
+// inspired by how logicians bridge seemingly distant fields in unexpected ways.
+My
+// research journey has sought to expand these bridges, encouraging
+// interdisciplinary work.

-#todo[Clean up this paragraph further.]
+// #todo[Clean up this paragraph further.]
-Bridging research between these communities, however, was less common than I expected.
-For example, I wrote a poster for a cryptography class, discussing a mathematically certified program that implemented widely used crytographic schemes.
-I initially assumed my professor knew about the researchers on this project, but after meeting one of these authors at a conference, I learned that _neither_ knew about the other!
-As another example, during my time in the Budapest Semesters in Mathematics, I adopted a key tool in program verification to find proofs for a combinatorial problem.
-According to my advisor, that approach had _never_ been considered before in his group.
-The boundaries between these communities isn't so clear, and it seems to take years to begin to _remotely_ find them.
+// Bridging research between these communities, however, was less common than I
+// expected.
+For example, I wrote a poster for a cryptography class, discussing a
+// mathematically certified program that implemented widely used crytographic
+// schemes.
+I initially assumed my professor knew about the researchers on this
+// project, but after meeting one of these authors at a conference, I learned that
+// _neither_ knew about the other!
+As another example, during my time in the
+// Budapest Semesters in Mathematics, I adopted a key tool in program verification
+// to find proofs for a combinatorial problem.
+According to my advisor, that
+// approach had _never_ been considered before in his group.
+The boundaries between
+// these communities isn't so clear, and it seems to take years to begin to
+// _remotely_ find them.

-#todo[cite main claims as needed.
+// #todo[cite main claims as needed.
 Also, should we go from knowledge to
-  information?]
+//   information?]

-As I learned about this paragraph, I wanted to ask: _can_ knowledge across disciplines be bridged together?
+// As I learned about this paragraph, I wanted to ask: _can_ knowledge across
+// disciplines be bridged together?

 // Publications have become more widely
 // available thanks to the internet.
 However, there are more challenges to storing